SharzyL/parenthesis-balancer/README.md

 ## Known Issues

-Quotation marks are not handled perfectly in the current version.
+Quotation marks are not handled in the current version.
 Because:

 1. The usage of quotation marks in different languages are very complicated (refer to [wikipedia](https://en.wikipedia.org/wiki/Quotation_mark)).
 2. Apostrophe can be used as the quotation mark.
 But it can also be used to mark emission (don't) and possessive case (John's and Janes').